-- Here's an example: Let's say the copay for your drug for a full month's supply (a 30-day supply) is \$1.30.
-This means that the amount you pay for your drug is a little more than \$0.04 per day.
-If you get a 7 days' supply of the drug, your payment will be a little more than \$.04 per day multiplied by 7 days, for a total payment of \$0.30. - Daily cost-sharing allows you to make sure a drug works for you before you have to pay for an entire month's supply. - You can also ask your provider to prescribe less than a full month's supply of a drug, if this will help you: - better plan when to refill your drugs, - o coordinate refills with other drugs you take, and - take fewer trips to the pharmacy.
+- Here's an example: Let's say the copay for your drug for a full month's supply

+(a 30-day supply) is \$1.35.
+This means that the amount you pay for your drug is less than \$0.05 per day.
+If you get a 7 days' supply of the drug, your payment will be less than \$.05 per day multiplied by 7 days, for a total payment of \$0.35. - Daily cost-sharing allows you to make sure a drug works for you before you have to pay for an entire month's supply. - You can also ask your provider to prescribe less than a full month's supply of a drug, if this will help you: - better plan when to refill your drugs, - o coordinate refills with other drugs you take, and - take fewer trips to the pharmacy.